WebAssembly/spec/spectec/test-prose/TEST.md

 Tabletype_sub
 - the table type (addrtype limits_1 reftype_1) matches the table type (addrtype limits_2 reftype_2) if:
-  - the limits limits_1 matches the limits limits_2.
+  - the limits range limits_1 matches the limits range limits_2.
   - the reference type reftype_1 matches the reference type reftype_2.
   - reftype_2 matches reftype_1.

 Memtype_sub
 - the memory type addrtype limits_1 PAGE matches the memory type addrtype limits_2 PAGE if:
-  - the limits limits_1 matches the limits limits_2.
+  - the limits range limits_1 matches the limits range limits_2.

 Tagtype_sub
 - the tag type deftype_1 matches the tag type deftype_2 if: